andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/presentation.md

 ### Why do I think we could benefit from using git ?

-Branching and merging is so painful for us that we hardly do it.
+With our centralized version control system branching and merging is so painful for us that we hardly do it.

 A **healthy branching strategy** would look something like this:
 ![Illustration of a health branching strategy which utilizes multiple branches](files/Why-use-Git/Healthy-Branching-Strategy.png)

-And opposed to that, this is how our unhealthy branching "strategy" looks like ... because branching and merging is hard:
+But opposed to that, this is how our unhealthy branching "strategy" looks like ... because branching and merging is (considered) hard:
 ![Illustration of an ubhealth development strategy which does not use branching](files/Why-use-Git/Unhealthy-Branching-Strategy.png)

 ---

-### Other distributed SCMs
+### Other distributed version control systems

-- BitKeeper
+There are other distributed SCMs out there, but not that many ...

+**Mercurial**

-- Mercurial
+- Mercurial is quite similar to git
+- Written in Python
+- I think the GUI tools for Mercurial are much better than those for git
+- Mercurial is not as fast as git (at least this is my experience)

+**BitKeeper**

+- commercial product
+- has been used by for the kernel development until 2005

+**Bazaar**

+- developed by Canonical
+- written in Python

+**Monotone**

-- Monotone
+- git is influenced by Monotone
-- Bazaar
+- is not as widely used as Mercurial or Bazaar

 ---